SparkysWidgets/SW_MiniLab-Library/README.md

 -------------------------

 - Each sensor type support has its own class
+- Each sensor has its own instance, so many can be used (be careful of memory usage)
 - Feed it address and and measured VREF(I.E measured VDD into IC) for ADC interfacing
 - Each sensor inherits from the MCP3221 Library